 Most writing advice is garbage.

 At the beginning of the month, I hosted the #queryswap event.
 For those of you who missed it, this was an opportunity for writers to swap queries with other writers and get feedback.
 The event was free and so was the advice.
 The intention was for writers to improve their queries.
 I swapped with six other writers.
 Most of the advice I received was valid.
 Much of it conflicted.
-And after considering each suggestion, I added two words to my query.
+So how can a writer know what to do?

 So how do I evaluate feedback?